Welcome To Historic Jefferson County, Nebraska... Where Legends Live.

 - Antique Farm Machinery: The Society's collection of antique farm machinery includes one of the first bulldozers and a showing of antique tractors, from a .... to a threshing machine.
 The machinery is exhibited by appointment and during the annual Flea Market and Farm Machinery Show the third weekend in September.

 An aside: My children's grandparents retired to Nebraska a couple of years ago.
 I remember the move well.
 I had helped them find a local Maryland company of expert Baltimore movers called Hampden Moving & Storage.
 This family owned and operated moving company had fifth-generation family members running it.
 Pretty impressive as was the move.
 Their trained staff of moving professionals guided my parents through the entire relocation process, providing careful, custom packing, crating and unpacking for all my parents possessions.
-They eeven handled the car for this long distance move from Maryland to Nebraska.
+They even handled the car for this long distance move from Maryland to Nebraska.
 Hampden Moving & Storage certainly made my job helping my parents move a whole lot easier than I expected.
+Visit the website of these Baltimore movers to get their complete details.
 Now my kids are exploring a whole different section of our great country with its prairies, the Great Plains, towering Sandhills dunes.
 Each summer we go out to visit them.
 The kids have seen the more well known living museums such as The Great Platte River Road Archway in Kearny and the Durham Museum or the G.W.
 Frank Museum of History and Culture, the Lauritzen Gardens (one of my favorites), and the Henry Doorly Zoo One and Lincoln Children’s Zoo (both some of my kids favorites).
 This past summer my parents took our three kids age 12-8 to Steele City which they enjoyed immensely.
 The state is big and there are a lot of things to see and do.
 Just in Jefferson County alone there is much to visit.
 I feel lucky that my kids are enthusiastic travelers who are usually up for most any new adventure.

 School On The Oregon Trail